florinpop17/app-ideas/Projects/Markdown-Previewer.md

 -   [ ] When closing the browser window the markdown formatted text will be stored in `localStorage` and when the User returns, the data will be retrieved and displayed
 -   [ ] User can click a button and the content of the box is saved to the `clipboard`

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/LfE51Ff6/markdown-previewer)

 ## Useful links and resources

 -   [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)